oisdk/site/posts/2018-11-20-fast-verified-structures.markdown

 ---

 One of the favorite pastimes of both Haskell and Agda programmers alike is verifying data structures.
-Among those verified are Red-Black trees [@might_missing_2015; @weirich_depending_2014, verified for balance], perfect binary trees [@hinze_perfect_1999], square matrices [@okasaki_fast_1999], search trees [@mcbride_how_2014, verified for balance and order], and binomial heaps
+Among my favorite examples are Red-Black trees [@might_missing_2015; @weirich_depending_2014, verified for balance], perfect binary trees [@hinze_perfect_1999], square matrices [@okasaki_fast_1999], search trees [@mcbride_how_2014, verified for balance and order], and binomial heaps